 Your company is service provider based outside the EU.
 It provides services to customers outside the EU.
 Its clients can use its services when they travel to other countries, including within the EU.
 Provided your company doesn’t specifically target its services at individuals in the EU, it is not subject to the rules of the GDPR.https://ec.europa.eu/info/law/law-topic/data-protection/reform/rules-business-and-organisations/application-regulation/who-does-data-protection-law-apply_en

 In any case, I would think that a local-focused brochure website for Joe’s Barber Shop in Omaha, Nebraska, for example, would not be a high-priority target for European regulators.

 Probably one of the most painful parts of GDPR compliance for a small business website that doesn’t collect names or email addresses is making Google Analytics compliant.
 Google Analytics tracks users so it is not compliant by default.
 To make it compliant, you need to get permission from the user before activating Google Analytics on your site.
 That means an annoying popup.
 Furthermore, a good number of folks will choose not to be tracked, so you’ll lose some valuable analytics data.

-I don’t have a great solution to this.
 You’ll just have to make the risk analysis for your organization.
 How valuable is having complete analytics data and not annoying visitors with a popup vs. strict compliance with GDPR?